 Tampa Divorce Lawyer

-Divorce Lawyer Tampa
+Divorce Lawyer in Tampa

 Divorce Lawyer, Shannon LaFrance has over 25 years of civil, administrative and criminal practice experience in local, state and federal courts and tribunals.

 Shannon has experience in the areas of family law and dependency, real estate, land use, environmental, association, insurance, labor, municipal, appellate, personal injury and criminal law.

 Shannon began her career in 1994 with a large firm in New York where she rotated through practice areas with very seasoned and respected attorneys to develop and hone her practice skills.
 She now resides in Hillsborough County in Tampa Bay, Florida practicing family law.